PrashantFarne/GamerPortfolio.github.io/README.md

 # GamerPortfolio.github.io
-Created font end project of Gamer Portfolio.
+Created Front-end project on Angular. one page which shows how portfolio of gamer must be.
+Used only color for the UI.